rod-chapman/SPARKNaCl/README.md

 gnatprove -Psparknacl --report=fail
 ```

-**NOTE**: the project file sets a fairly long timeout (60s) for the proof tools, which should suffice on most machines to discharge all the proofs.
-Slower machines might fail.
+**NOTE**: the project file sets a "steps limit" of 14000 for CVC4 and Z3, and no timeout or memory limit on the provers.
+THis should give the same results on all machines.

 ### Tests